 Ceramic Tile Countertop

-Ceramic tile is a classic look in countertops with a wide range of possibilities.
-It is the most creative of all the materials, and people can build tiled countertops as DIY projects.
-Tiles are the most inexpensive of all the materials and are available in a variety of shapes and sizes.
+Ceramic tile has a classic look on countertops and many possibilities.
+It is the most creative material, and people can build tiled countertops as DIY projects.
+Tiles are the most inexpensive of all the materials and are available in various shapes and sizes.

-Once established, the challenges in maintaining the ceramic tile are making sure that the grout between the tiles stays clean.
+Once established, the challenge in maintaining ceramic tile is keeping the grout between the tiles clean.
 However, cleaners with bleach are sufficient to handle this.

 Plus-side: Inexpensive and can be a DIY project